2009 NFL draft: Player selections

-First overall pick Matthew Stafford is the fastest quarterback to reach 40,000 passing yards in NFL history and led the Los Angeles Rams to a victory in Super Bowl LVI.
+First overall pick and the 2025 NFL Most Valuable Player Matthew Stafford is the fastest quarterback to reach 40,000 passing yards in NFL history and led the Los Angeles Rams to a victory in Super Bowl LVI.

 Linebacker Brian Orakpo, taken 13th overall, was a 4-time Pro Bowl selection.

 Cornerback Malcolm Jenkins, drafted 14th overall, won two Super Bowls with two different teams and was named to 3 Pro Bowls.

 Linebacker Clay Matthews III, picked 26th overall, is a member of the Matthews family of football players and was one of the league's premier pass-rushers throughout his career.

 Prominent centers taken in this draft (from top to bottom): Alex Mack, Eric Wood, and Max Unger.

-Running back LeSean McCoy, drafted in the second round, is the Philadelphia Eagles' leader in career rushing yards, a 2-time All-Pro, a 6-time Pro Bowler, and 2-time Super Bowl champion.
+Running back LeSean McCoy, drafted in the second round, is the Philadelphia Eagles' leader in career rushing yards, a two-time All-Pro, a six-time Pro Bowler and a two-time Super Bowl champion.

 Tight end Jared Cook, drafted in the third round, is a two-time Pro Bowl selection.

-Punter Pat McAfee, selected in the 7th round, was a 2-time Pro Bowl selection and All-Pro for the Indianapolis Colts.
+Punter Pat McAfee, selected in the seventh round, was a two-time Pro Bowl selection and All-Pro for the Indianapolis Colts.

-Slot receiver Julian Edelman, drafted in the seventh round, won three Super Bowls with the New England Patriots, and was selected as Super Bowl MVP of Super Bowl LIII.
+Slot receiver Julian Edelman, drafted in the seventh round, won three Super Bowls with the New England Patriots, and was selected as MVP of Super Bowl LIII.